Security as Continuous Improvement

 - Two individual projects (papers) counting each 35%

 Evaluated by the lecturer

-The whole subject must be repeated
+The whole course must be repeated

 The course requires active participation in projects – both in class and outside class.